odpi/tsc/governance/project_stages.md

 Every ODPi project has an associated maturity level.
 Proposed ODPi projects should state their preferred maturity level.
 When a TSC vote is held on a proposed project entering ODPi, votes may either be for the project to enter as an Incubation or Active Stage project, or not to enter at this time.
 A two-thirds supermajority is required for a project to be accepted.
 If there is not a supermajority of votes to enter as a Active Stage project, then any Active Stage votes are recounted as votes to enter as an Incubation Stage project.
 If there is not a supermajority of votes to enter as an Incubation Stage project, the project is rejected.
 This voting process is called fallback voting.

-Projects of all maturities have access to all resources listed at [https://openmainframeproject.org/projects](https://openmainframeproject.org/projects) but if there is contention, more mature projects will generally have priority.
+Projects of all maturities have access to resources provided by ODPi such as code hosting, build/CI infrastructure, and communication tools, but if there is contention, more mature projects will generally have priority.

 ## Incubation Stage

-To be accepted to the Incubation Stage, a project must cODPilete the [proposal process](proposal_process.md).
+To be accepted to the Incubation Stage, a project must complete the [proposal process](proposal_process.md).

 Every 12 months, each Incubation Stage project will come to a vote with the TSC.
 A supermajority vote is required to renew a project at Incubation Stage for another 12 months or move it to active stage.
 If there is not a supermajority for any of these options, the project is not renewed.